Jim-Dillon/react-dog-api/README.md

 # Dynamic Dog Selection App

-The project simulates a dog browsing tool, where you can selection dog breeds from a dropdown and render an accompanying photo
+The project simulates a dog browsing tool, where you can select dog breeds from a dropdown and render an accompanying photo.

-Bootstrapped with Create React App, this app uses Tanstack Query for state managment and data fetching
+Bootstrapped with Create React App, this app uses Tanstack Query for state managment and data fetching.
+All data is fetched from the [Dog CEO API](https://dog.ceo/dog-api/)

 ## Usage
 1. Clone this repo